Golden in and out….

 Where can you buy aji amarillo?

 Buying these chilies fresh in North America will take a specialty store.
 If you have a Latin grocer near you, you may be in luck.
 Otherwise, you can buy aji amarillo paste and dried chilies online.
 The paste is quite tasty and can make a good substitute for when the fresh chili is not available.
 Dried aji amarillo (also known as aji mirasol) tends to concentrate the summer-like flavors of this pepper, and the raisin tartness is more prominent as well.
-When rehydrated, they, too, are viable substitutes for fresh aji amarillo in sauces, marinades, and stews.
+When rehydrated, they, too, are viable substitutes for the fresh chili in sauces, marinades, and stews.

-There really is so much to love about this chili pepper.
+There really is so much to love about this hot pepper.
 It has a unique flavor, a rich history, and a very eatable heat.
 Introducing the aji amarillo to your kitchen – especially in its native Peruvian cuisine – can open your eyes to whole new worlds of taste.